 Modern machine learning tasks require increasingly large amounts of data and computational power.
 As a result, model training has shifted from a task that almost anyone can perform on their own to a task that requires the assistance of external agents that are resource-abundant and have better access to the underlying data.
-Furthermore, one is often presented with opaque models that purport to approximate some ground truth, but are not accompanied with a rigorous or trustworthy performance guarantee.
-Moreover, such models are often given only as black-boxes via a controlled query/response mechanism, and without disclosing their oft-extensive training processes.
+Furthermore, one is often presented with models that purport to approximate some ground truth, but are not accompanied with a rigorous or trustworthy performance guarantee.
+Moreover, these models are often given as black-boxes---that is, properties of the model are difficult to assess given its description.

-This state of affairs naturally raises the need to verify claims of performance of such models, without fully trusting the parties making the claims, and with significantly fewer resources than those needed to train comparable models to begin with.
-Verifying such claims appears hard: There is a rich literature on efficient verification of {\em computations} performed by powerful-but-untrusted parties (e.g., \cite{Kilian92,Micali94,GoldwasserKR15}; see \cite{WalfishB15} for a survey); however, such mechanisms appear to be ill-suited for the task of verifying the performance of even explicitly described ML models, let alone opaque ones.
-There is also a growing body of work on using powerful-but-untrusted intermediaries to learn properties of unknown ground-truth functions (e.g., \cite{GoldwasserRSY21,CanettiK21}), as well as efficient verification of claims made by powerful provers regarding properties of huge combinatorial objects in general \cite{ErgunKR04,RothblumVW13}.
-However, these works mostly focus on verifiable execution of a specific learning (or property testing) algorithm, rather than evaluating the performance of a given, opaque model without knowledge of the process used to train it.
-Perhaps closest to our task are the works of Herman and Rothblum \cite{HermanR22,HermanR24-1,HermanR24-2} that allow verifying claims about properties of {\em distributions} that are accessible only via obtaining samples.
-However, this is still a far cry from assessing properties of black-box models.
+This state of affairs naturally raises the need to verify claims of performance of such models, with significantly fewer resources than those needed to train comparable models and without fully trusting the parties making the claims.
+Verifying such claims appears hard: There is a rich literature on efficient verification of {\em computations} performed by powerful-but-untrusted parties (e.g., \cite{Kilian92,Micali94,GoldwasserKR15}; see \cite{WalfishB15} for a survey); however, such mechanisms appear ill-suited to the task of assessing a model's accuracy, even if the code of the model is explicitly given.
+There is also a growing body of work on using powerful-but-untrusted intermediaries to learn properties of unknown ground-truth functions \cite{GoldwasserRSY21,CanettiK21}, as well as efficient verification of claims made by powerful provers regarding properties of huge combinatorial objects in general \cite{ErgunKR04,RothblumVW13}.
+However, these works mostly focus on verifiable execution of a specific learning (or property testing) algorithm, rather than evaluating the performance of a given model without knowledge of the process used to train it.
+Perhaps closest to our task are the works of \cite{HermanR22,HermanR24-1,HermanR24-2} that allow verifying claims about properties of {\em distributions} that are accessible only via obtaining samples.
+However, this is still a far cry from assessing performance of a model.